nova0821/iotjs-wiki/Build-for-NuttX.md

 make
 ```

-Relative path is used when executing stlink tools.
-You may have to change them when not cloned in harmony folder.
+Relative path is used when executing _stlink_ tools.
+You may have to change them when they are not cloned in harmony folder.

 #### Flash

-Assume you are in nuttx/nuttx folder where nuttx.bin file exist.
+Assume you are in nuttx/nuttx folder where _nuttx.bin_ file exists.
 ```
 ../../stlink/st-flash write nuttx.bin 0x8000000
 ```
-With successful flashing you'll get something like
+With successful flashing you'll get something like;
 ```
 INFO src/stlink-common.c: Starting verification of write complete INFO src/stlink-common.c: Flash written and verified! jolly good!